How to become a volunteer for your community’s Youth Aid Panel

 Volunteers generally meet one evening a month with their fellow panelists at a pre-determined date and time and will see 3-5 cases, including both new cases and callbacks.
 Volunteers serve in the community in which they either reside or work in order to accurately reflect the community as a whole.

-All volunteers are required to go through a 4-day, 12 hour training session which takes place in the evenings.
-The training teaches asking effective questions, how to manage youth in trouble, motivating factors, and what resolutions to provide in order to help the youth back on the right track.
-In addition to attending the training session, volunteers are asked to obtain (to gather/ to receive) Child Abuse Clearances, a Criminal Background Check, and an FBI Clearance (can be substituted with an affidavit).
-Obtaining clearances are FREE since they will be requested by a volunteer standpoint, and we will accept clearances from other organizations as long as they are up to date. *To note, any record will NOT hinder you from becoming a panelist so please answer honestly.
+All volunteers are required to go through a 3-day, 9 hour training which usually takes place in the evenings.
+The training provides guidance on asking effective questions, how to manage youth in trouble, motivating factors, and what resolutions to provide in order to help the youth back on the right track.
+In addition to attending the training session, volunteers are asked to obtain clearances to satisfy state and federal requirements.
+Most of the clearance requests are free since they will be requested by a volunteer standpoint, and we will accept clearances from other organizations as long as they are up to date.

 If you would like to become a volunteer, please fill out the form below and you will be contacted within 48 business hours.